RTEMS/rtems-docs/c_user/overview.rst

 Chapter 27:
     Object Services: presents a collection of helper services useful when manipulating RTEMS objects.
-These include methods to assist in obtaining an object’s name in printable form.
+These include methods to assist in obtaining an object's name in printable form.
 Additional services are provided to decompose an object Id and determine which API and object class it belongs to.